kevineaton/kesplora-api/README.md

 Very early stages.
 Structs, funcs, flows, and APIs will all change.
 Do not use this at this time!
 If you would like to assist, definitely reach out.

+## Set Up

+The current architecture is "one DB, one site".
+Although the `Sites` table has an ID, the current expectation is a single ID for a single site.
+This site is checked on startup to determine if the site should be set up or not.
+If the site's `status` field is `pending`, the configuration will output a code that needs to be sent up when configuring the site in order to make it `active`.

+For clients, when the app starts up, a configuration code will be output to the terminal.
+This is not stored anywhere.
+A call to GET `/site` will fail, but a call to GET `/setup` will state whether the site is already configured.
+Nothing will be saved in the DB at this point.
+The client should make a `POST` to `/setup` to configure the site.
+This is almost exactly like the call to PATCH `/site` but will also configure the user account and additional data as needed.

+So, the TLDR is on first set up, the client will need the configuration code, should GET to `/setup` and then POST to `/setup`.

 ## Major Concepts

 Once installed, an administrative `User` can configure the site as the admin.
 The `Site` is the installation, although multiple instances of the API can be a part of a site's installation (for example, for load balancing).